 What it is:

 HAPE means your body builds up excessive fluid inside your lungs, causing them to swell up.
-The excess fluids inside the lungs prevent oxygen from circulating your body.
+The excess fluids inside the lungs prevent oxygen from circulating in your body.
 And I hope you know that you really need the oxygen circulating.
 The occurrence of HAPE is 1 per 100 climbers at more than 4 270 m (14 000 ft)—according to the CDC, which makes it quite rare, but you should know about that still.

 How it looks like:

 It may occur as late as several days after your arrival at high altitude.
 The basic symptoms are the same as AMS, just worse.
-At this point, the affected person also experiences shortness of breath (not caused by the stunning mountain views) and dry cough.
+At this point, the affected person also experiences shortness of breath (not caused by the stunning mountain views) and a dry cough.
 The fatal turn in HAPE can be much faster than with HACE.

 What to do with it:

 The oxygen income or descent must come asap and preferably without physical exertion of the person experiencing it.
-At this point, you shouldn’t stay in the mountains, but seek professional medical care.
+At this point, you shouldn’t stay in the mountains but seek professional medical care.
 If not possible, use the dexamethasone or oxygen bomb to relieve the person affected and descend immediately when possible.

 What it is: